RaitoBezarius/ryuzu-fb-bot/README.md

 # Configuration

-You can override all config of `.env.template.template` using environment variables.
+You can override all config of `.env.template` using environment variables.

 Otherwise, you have to set application-dependent stuff (tokens & API).